aguinane/alex.guinman.id.au/content/posts/2024/power-engineering/index.md

 +++
-title = 'Power Engineering'
+title = 'Dynamic Operating Envelopes' date = "2024-12-22"
+updated = "2025-02-24"
+slug = "power-engineering"
-type = 'page'
+type = "post"

+[taxonomies]
+categories = [ "Engineering",]

+[extra]
+image = "posts/2024/power-engineering/peak-day.png"
 +++

 It can be hard to explain what I do for work to family without having a basic understanding of a bunch of power engineering concepts.